pnp/powershell/documentation/Get-PnPTeamsPrimaryChannel.md

   * Microsoft Graph API : Channel.ReadBasic.All, ChannelSettings.Read.All, ChannelSettings.ReadWrite.All

-Get the default channel, General, of a team.
+Gets the default channel, General, of a team.

 ## SYNTAX